jungm/primefaces-selenium/README.md

 # primefaces-selenium

-PrimeFaces testing support based on JUnit5, Selenium and the concept of page ojects / fragements.
+PrimeFaces testing support based on JUnit5, Selenium and the concept of page objects / fragments.
 It also supports JUnit5 parallel test execution to speed up tests.

 PrimeFaces-Selenium provides a hook-in to either startup a local server, use a remote adress and to instantiate the WebDriver.